-Welcome to the parish of St. Peter’s Halliwell.
+Welcome to the parish of St. Peter’s Halliwell

 Rev Alan writes…